 If you’re planning a visit to Yankee Stadium, or if you’d like to know more about saving money and other tips, Ballpark E-Guides is here to help.
 This is your complete Yankee Stadium guide – covering how to get tickets, choose a seat, get to the stadium, and what to eat…and best of all, ways to save money on all of it!

-If you’re serious about this and would like even more details, I can help you with that too…I’ve written this helpful guide for Yankee Stadium seating, a complete and very helpful primer on parking, and a long list of available food items.
-But this page should cover all the basics you need to know.
+If you’re serious about this and would like even more details, I can help you with that too…I’ve written this helpful guide for Yankee Stadium seating, details on the many ways to get there, a complete and very helpful primer on parking, and a long list of available food items.
+Oh, and of course you’ll want to save money on tickets.
+But this page will cover all the basics you need to know.

 I’ve broken this down into chapters for easy reference: